 Photo: @themanwiththetinyguitar

-Alternatively, scooch on over to Workaway or any of the Workaway alternatives to find yourself a gig lickety-split!
-Agriculture, hospitality, tourism, volunteering with kiddos (which basically amounted to me going swimming and playing Mario Kart with kids for six hours a day) are just a few of the awesome opportunities you’ll find.
+Workaway or any of its alternatives like Worldpackers are full of opportunities, from agriculture and hospitality to tourism and volunteering with kiddos (which basically amounted to me going swimming and playing Mario Kart with kids for six hours a day).

 Plus, if you join the Worldpackers community as a Broke Backpacker reader (use the code BROKEBACKPACKER) at the checkout, you get a fat chunk off the signup cost – 20% OFF your annual fee!